YahyaLafdi/terraform-project/README.md

 - assign an existing Security  group to the newly created EC2 instance.  *Failure* !
  `LOG :`
-			  `creating EC2 Instance: InvalidParameterValue: Value () for parameter groupId is invalid.
-The value cannot be empty
+			  ```creating EC2 Instance: InvalidParameterValue: Value () for parameter groupId is invalid.
+The value cannot be empty  ```

  > **Resolution** :
 	 - Using data block which is used to retireve existing security group ID and VPC ID
 	 - also don't forget to specify subnet_id to reseolve *empty* GroupId

 ###  *Resulting Success*

+## Using Mutli providers on the main Configue File